 Malware Analysis Techniques

-Malware analysis is the process of dissecting malware to understand its behavior, characteristics, and purpose.
-Malware analysis can be divided into two categories: static analysis and dynamic analysis.
+Malware analysis dissects malware to understand its behavior, characteristics, and purpose.
+Malware analysis can be divided into two categories: static and dynamic.

 Static Analysis

 Static analysis involves examining the malware code and file structure without actually executing the malware.
-Static analysis can include techniques such as disassembly, decompilation, and code analysis.
+Static analysis can include disassembly, decompilation, and code analysis.
 One tool commonly used for static analysis is IDA Pro.
-IDA Pro is a disassembler and debugger that allows analysts to examine the code of a binary file, identify functions, and analyze the control flow of the program.
+IDA Pro is a disassembler and debugger that allows analysts to examine the code of a binary file, identify functions, and analyze the program’s control flow.

 Another tool that is commonly used for static analysis is PEiD.
 PEiD is a tool that analyzes the headers of a Windows executable file to identify if it has been packed or obfuscated.